Resetand/textarea-markdown-editor/README.md

 ## Basic Overview

-**Markdown textarea** is a UI headless simple markdown editor using only `<textarea/>` and adds formatting features like shortcuts, invoked commands, and and others to make your users happier 🙃
+**Markdown textarea** is a simple markdown UI headless editor using only `<textarea/>`.
+It extend textarea by adding formatting features like shortcuts, invoked commands, and other to make user experience better 🙃

 Essentially this library - just provide textarea Component.
-You can choose any engine for markdown rendering, any layout, can use any existing textarea Component and style it as you prefer
+You can choose any engine for markdown rendering, any layout.
+Can use any existing textarea Component and style it as you prefer

 <p align="center">
   <img src="img/overview.gif" />